mikegedelman/iris/README.md

  √ basics: fn calls, fn dec, if/else, prints
  √ higher order functions (pass as arg, return)
  √ closures
- - infix operators :(
+ ⚙ infix operators :(
+ - types
+ - namespacing
+ - multimethods
  - for .. in loops
-   - while loops
+   √ while loops
-   - option: some/none
+   √ option: some/none (kind of roughed it in for now)
-   - multimethods
  - "build" for loops
  - mut
  - pattern matching